TrickyTroll/good-bot-runner/runner/README.md

 #### Typos

-Functions used to generate typose are:
+Functions used to generate typos are

 * `is_typo()`: Determine whether or not there will be a typo based on percentage chances.